Particle Acceleration by Magnetic Reconnection: Analytical model for first order Fermi particle acceleration within magnetic reconnection sites

 To compute $P$ and $\beta$ within the reconnection site we may consider the following process.
 The particles from the upper reconnection region will "see" the lower reconnection region moving towards them with the velocity $2V_{R}$ (see Figure~\ref{fig_recon}).
 If a particle from the upper region enters at an angle $\theta$ with respect to the direction of $V_R$ into the lower region then the expected energy gain of the particle is $\delta E/E=2V_{R}\cos\theta/c$.
 For an isotropic distribution of particles their probability function is $p(\theta)=2\sin\theta\cos\theta d\theta$ and therefore the average energy gain per crossing of the reconnection region is

 Particles will complete a full acceleration cycle when they return back to the upper reconnection region.
 Similarly, if they are in the lower reconnection region they will see the upper reconnection region moving towards them with the speed $2 V_{R}$.
-As a result, a full acceleration cycle provides an energy increase $\langle \delta E/E \rangle_{cycle}=8/3(V_{R}/c)$ and thus
+As a result, a full acceleration cycle provides an energy increase $\langle \delta E/E \rangle_{cycle}=8/3(V_{R}/c)$ and thus \footnote{We note that Giannios (2010) \cite{giannios10} re-derived the relation above in the limit when the reconnection velocity itself approaches the light speed and obtained an expression that naturally recovers the form of eq.
+4 in the non-relativistic regime. }

 Let us assume that the particle diffusion velocity is much smaller than $V_R$.
 In analogy to particle acceleration in a shock front, for simplicity, we further assume that the total number of particles crossing the boundaries of the upper and lower magnetic fluxes is $2\times 1/4 (n c)$, where $n$ is the number density of particles.
 If the particles are advected to outside of the reconnection region with the magnetized plasma outflow then, the loss of the energetic particles will be given approximately by $2 V_{R}n$.
 Therefore the fraction of energetic particles which are lost in a cycle will be $V_{R} n/[1/4(nc)]=4V_{R}/c$ and